Thailands-Best-Islands

 Go-to kohs: Phuket

 Thailand’s largest island – and gateway to the country’s south – was once pockmarked by tin mines, giving it a desolate moonscape appearance.
-Thankfully, tourism has long since supplanted tin, and it has become one of the world’s most famous tropical destinations.
+Thankfully, tourism has long since supplanted tin, and Phuket has become one of the world’s most famous tropical destinations.
 Most come for the sun and sand, with more than 30 beaches to choose from dotted along the shore.
 The most famous of these, with enticing names including Karon, Kata and Kamala, are down the west coast, where you’ll also find the party town of Patong.
 Offshore there are many more islands to be discovered, meaning Phuket has a beach to suit everyone.
 Be sure to take time out from the spectacular beaches and soak up the charms of Phuket Town, where arty cafés, galleries and restaurants are nestled inside beautifully preserved old shop-houses.

 Go-to kohs: Koh Samui

-Looking to recharge the batteries?
-Alluring yoga, meditation and detox retreats dot ‘Coconut Island’, as Samui is fondly known.
-But honeymooners will also discover some of the most incredibly romantic, and luxurious (or affordable, if that is more your style) resorts in Asia on here.
 Approaching the small, jewel-shaped isle of Samui, lush green mountains loom up out of the mist, as you fly close over colourful fishing boats bobbing in the emerald sea and the small wooden homes that line the sandy shore.
 It’s no wonder it’s been nicknamed ‘fantasy island’ by those lucky enough to visit.
 Most arrive via Bangkok – it’s just a one-hour flight direct south from the busy capital, a pleasant jaunt over the Gulf of Thailand – before disembarking at one of the world’s prettiest airports, an assemblage of open-air tropical themed halls, navigated by trolley car, which sets the tone for the rest of the stay.
-Be sure to visit the weekly Sunday walking street market in the Bophut Fisherman’s Village.
-Not only is it a great place to pick up unique souvenirs but – when you need a break – it is perfect to sit back and people watch.
-Not far from here you’ll also find the famous Big Buddha, and amazing coastal views.

 Go-to kohs: Koh Phangan